Boston E-1 and E-2 Visa Lawyer for Treaty Traders and Investors

 Note: for small enterprises we may be able to help in the creation of some of these formal documents if provided with certain information and preliminary documentation

-- A comprehensive letter addressed to the U.S. Immigration Service stating the extent of the principal alien’s participation in the investment
+- A comprehensive letter addressed to the USCIS stating the extent of the principal applicant’s participation in the investment

-- A copy of the investment’s most recent financial statement
+- A copy of the investment business’ most recent financial statement

 - A copy of passport for all applicants

-- A copy of the birth certificates and marriage certificate to support all secondary applications; and
+- A copy of the birth certificates of all derivative applicants and the marriage certificate to support all secondary applications; and

-- A copy of U.S. Visa and Form I-94 (if aliens are already in the U.S.) for all applicants
+- A copy of U.S. Visa and Form I-94 (if foreigners are already in the U.S.) for all applicants

-- If alien is an employee of treaty investment enterprise, then evidence of position including, organizational chart, job description, and evidence of recruitment efforts made by the enterprise
+- If the applicant is an employee of the treaty investment enterprise, then evidence of position including, organizational chart, job description, and evidence of recruitment efforts made by the enterprise

-What is the Process for the E-1 Visa and E-2 Visa Like?
+What is the Application Process for the E-1 Visa and E-2 Visa Like?

 Stage One: